collamaf/SimDaVinci/README_DaVinci.md

 2018.11.11 by MorettiR
 - Now the position of the probe's head ( the frontshield ) varies automatically with the placement of the absorber in GaSet 2.
 N.B. in this way you have always to give AbsT and Z even if you do not want to place the absorber, for more details take a look to the flags section in this ReadMe file.
+- Name of the file with no abs in GaSet 2 has been modified.
+Now there is inside the name the distance of the probe from the source.

 ## TO DO's